renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

                 type cmn:action-types  // Marks as anomaly / mitigation / safety-check
             }

+            leaf action-config {
+                type string
+                description "Config knobs are custom to Action and hence configured as JSON string.
+                  Each action that needs some config defines the same in schema.
+                  The writer / reader honors the schema.
+                  The write will fail, if it doesn't abide by schema.";
+            }
             leaf enabled {
                 type boolean;
                 description "True if enabled";